-One thing Singapore is not lacking is it’s fine selection of gastronomical diversity.
-The centre of the city even has 3 distinct regions where you can find a vast array of multicultural cuisine.
+One thing Singapore is not lacking in it’s fine selection of gastronomical diversity.
+One of the most surprising Singapore facts is in the centre of the city even has 3 distinct regions where you can find a vast array of multicultural cuisine.
 There is Chinese food, in Chinatown, Indian Food in Little India, and Arabic food in Little Islam.
 They say you can ‘easily visit 3 very different countries in a day’ in Singapore, by visiting these 3 districts.
 This is perfect for someone who has a healthy appetite!

 I found my way to the Sultan’s Mosque, which is iconic in Little Islam, as it towers over most of the surrounding buildings.
 After wandering around for a little while, I became quite famished, and noticed across the street that there was a little hole-in-the-wall Singapore restaurant named Zam Zam’s which seemed to be quite busy.
 I snuck over and decided to see what all the fuss was about.

 Customer service is not the main focus of this little joint.
 I suppose with over 100 years street presence, their longevity alone is enough to drawl people in.
 Greeted by a short and stout old man with “what you want to order? just take a seat!”
 I quickly realized this place wasn’t busy because of his warm smile.
 Looking at the menu I recognized the traditional indian dish “Byriani”, a saffron stir-fried rice dish.
 This seemed to fill about half of this little Singapore restaurant’s menu.
 There was also a small curry buffet.

 Then I noticed something I hadn’t tried before.
 Murtabak.
 This occupied the other half of the menu.
 It seemed most of the patrons of the restaurant had ordered the bread-based dish, and being completely unfamiliar with it, I figured this was the dish to try.